Everything You Need to Know About Ad Extensions

 Others are automatic, meaning they’re automatically applied when certain conditions are met.

-And some extensions can be both.
+And some extensions can be both!

 Manual Extensions

-Many manual extensions are available to you.
-But this doesn’t mean you have to use them all.
+As you’ll see, you have many manual extensions available to you.
+But this doesn’t mean you have to use them all!

 Instead, take a step back and develop a comprehensive messaging strategy for ads and extensions.